-4. Is there an independent rationale for structural reforms?
+Is there an independent rationale for structural reforms?

 In what precedes I advanced a strong and provocative hypothesis: the inertia of European governments in the past decades is due to a "hidden agenda", namely the tentative to bring the European social system to a lower degree of protection, and hence to prove the ineluctability of structural reforms.
 These, in turn, should push Europe towards the situation required by the new social norms.
-But wouldn't it be more straightforward, and more intuitive, to admit that structural reforms simply smoothen the working of the economy, and hence are conducive to higher growth and welfare for all?
+But wouldn't be more straightforward, and more intuitive, to admit that structural reforms simply smoothen the working of the economy, and hence are conducive to higher growth and welfare for all?
 After all the NAIRU could have increased as a consequence of the inadaptation of the social system to a new environment - the thesis of the interaction between shocks and institutions - rather than as a consequence of an exogenous move in the desired wage distribution.
-Independently of the truth of this diagnosis itself, I want to emphasize that the need for structural reform is not an excuse for bad macroeconomic policies!
-One may even argue the contrary: the more needed are structural reform, the smartest should be the policy mix.
-Otherwise the cost to present generations of the adaptation to the new social protection system would be so high that it will entail the political capital of the government.
-The cost of the mounting conflicts in the economy would add up to the one associated with bad macroeconomic management producing an even slower growth path.

 The reference model, in the plea for structural reforms, is centred on an economy with perfect competition and rational expectations.
 In such a model full employment is always assured absent rigidities, and policy is ineffective.
-This framework emphasizes the role of institutions in economic performance, especially labour market institutions: any rigidity leads to departures from the reference model and hence to bad economic outcomes.
-Redistributive schemes may be devised, as shown before, but up to a point only, when they enter into conflict with work incentive.
+This framework emphasizes the role of institutions in economic performances, especially labour market institutions: any rigidity lead to departures from the reference model and hence to bad economic outcomes.

 This vision has two major (and related) flaws: The first, theoretical, is that it is based on a simplistic application of the welfare theorems, by which a perfectly competitive market will always reach the most efficient price/quantity allocation.
 It is simplistic because the step from the theoretical result to the policy prescription is wider than one could think, and has to be taken cautiously (as was done by the founders of general equilibrium theory).
-In fact, the efficiency of the market outcome strongly depends on a number of assumptions that are rarely observed in the real world, from perfect competition to complete markets and information.
-At any rate, even assuming that market forces were able to attain the maximum efficiency, there would still exist a problem of equity in the distribution of the resources.
-A democratic society may have a legitimate taste for redistribution and for the implementation of a costly system of safety nets; in this case the strict optimality notion delivered by the free market ideology may not coincide with a broader notion of social welfare.
+In fact, the efficiency of the market outcome strongly depends on a number of assumptions that are rarely observed in the real world, from perfect competition to complete markets and information2.
 But once we admit, because of "market failures", the impossibility to attain the first best equilibrium, the theory is incapable of establishing an unique ranking of alternative institutional arrangements.
 In other words, it has still to be proven that efficiency is monotonically related to flexibility, so that the closer we get to the benchmark, the better; and unless this is proven, "more reforms are good" may not be seen as an unconditionally true statement.
 Thus we have a first dismissal, on theoretical grounds, of the argument in favour of structural reforms.

 If we broaden the perspective, things become even more complex.
-I have argued elsewhere (Fitoussi, 2002, 2004) that democracy and political adhesion of the population to the economic government of a society can actually enhance efficiency, guaranteeing the flexibility, transparency and consensus that would be missing when ruling according to the strict application of a doctrine2.
+I have argued elsewhere (Fitoussi 2002) that democracy and political adhesion of the population to the economic government of a society can actually enhance efficiency, guaranteeing the flexibility, transparency and consensus that would be missing when ruling according to the strict application of a doctrine.
 Take as an example the different bargaining power of workers and entrepreneurs.
-In its "Wealth of Nations" Smith had already highlighted the problems that this asymmetry could cause.
+In its Wealth of Nations Smith had already highlighted the problems that this asymmetry could cause.
 The norms on labour protection can then be seen as a legitimate outcome of the democratic process, aimed at re-establishing some fairness in the bargaining process.